stonevalleypartners/auth-library/README.md

-authentication needs some control to update information (coming from social applications) manage passwords (passwords must never be stored in a raw form... otherwise an attack from the server might expose passwords which is a very serious breach to the server), and find the user records for logins.
+authentication needs some control to update information (coming from social applications) manage passwords (passwords must never be stored in a raw form... otherwise an attack from the server might expose passwords which is a very serious breach to the server), find the user records for logins, and update refresh tokens used by a user.

 ### AuthLib.User.constructor()

 Constructs a new user object.
 This will include `auth` and `social` properties that are managed by the AuthLib library.
 All other parameters are the responsibliity of the application.
+It is important for the application to handle refresh tokens.

 Example:
 ```